DRomelli/cbspeeches/README.md

 The dataset is freely available for academic research and personal non-commercial use.
 When you use the index and its associated data, please acknowledge the following paper as the data source:
 - Campiglio, E., Deyris, J., Romelli, D., Scalisi, G., 2024.
 [Warning words in a warming world: Central bank communication and climate change]().

 The repository consists of the following components:

-- [Dataset](https://github.com/centralbankspeeches/dataset) is a folder that contains the full data with
+- [Dataset](https://github.com/DRomelli/cbspeeches/tree/main/dataset) is a folder that contains the full data with

-- [App](https://github.com/centralbankspeeches/app) is a responsive shinyapp that allows for user exploration of the speeches using keyword(s).
+- [App](https://github.com/centralbankspeeches/app) is ShinyApp page that allows users to explore the context of all speeches using keyword(s).

 See also the website [https://github.com/centralbankspeeches/dataset](https://github.com/centralbankspeeches/dataset), where these data can be easily downloaded.